ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requirement prevents ACME clients from implementing a "naive" validation server that automatically replies to challenges without participating in the creation of the intial authorization request.

+## Malformed Certificate Chains

+ACME provides certificate chains in the widely-used format known colloquially as PEM (though it may diverge from the actual Privacy Enhanced Mail specifications {{?RFC1421}}, as noted in {{RFC7468}}).
+Some current software will allow the configuration of a private key and a certificate in one PEM file, by concatenating the textual encodings of the two objects.
+In the context of ACME, such software might be vulnerable to "key replacement" attacks.
+A malicious ACME server could cause a client to use a private key of its choosing by including the key in the PEM file returned in response to a query for a certificate URL.

+When processing an file of type "application/pem-certificate-chain", a client SHOULD verify that the file contains only encoded certificates.
+If anything other than a certificate is found (i.e., if the string "-----BEGIN" is ever followed by anything other than "CERTIFICATE"), then the client MUST reject the file as invalid.

 # Acknowledgements